kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Build Relationships

-**Trish's relational wisdom**: *"The strongest communities are built on relationships.
-Your connections with other contributors are just as important as your technical contributions."*
+**Trish's relational wisdom**: *"The strongest communities are built on relationships!
+Your connections with other contributors are just as important as your technical contributions.
+Let's build something amazing together!"*

 - **Get to know** other community members
 - **Collaborate** on projects and initiatives